dmitry-procoders/pizza-project/README.md

 The back-end functionality is handled by an API developed with the NestJS framework.
 NestJS is selected for its scalability, its use of TypeScript (enhancing code reliability and maintainability), and its efficient handling of asynchronous operations, which is crucial for real-time data processing in a delivery service.
 The API is designed with a modular structure, comprising the following key modules:

 - **Order Module**: Manages order placements, updates, and status tracking.
-It interfaces with the Pizza and Billing modules to process orders and handle payments.
+It interfaces with the Pizza and Delivery modules to process orders flow.

 - **Kitchen Module**: Oversees the preparation of orders, from dough preparation to baking.
 It communicates with the Order module to receive preparation requests and updates the order status accordingly.